reilabs/cairo-hints/README.md

 ## Installation

-Clone this repo and run:
+Clone this repository and run:
 ```bash
 cargo install --path cairo-hints --locked
 ```

 ## Usage

-1. Create new project using `scarb hints-new --lang rust <PROJ_NAME>`.
-You can also use the example project in `examples/hints_poc` instead.
+1. Create a new project using `scarb hints-new --lang rust <PROJ_NAME>`
 2. Define messages in a `.proto` file
 3. Run `scarb hints-build` in the folder `cairo`
 4. In another tab, `cd rust` and start the RPC server with the command `cargo run`